mattrude/pgpkeyserver/doc/web-key-directory.md

 ### Method 1: Basic WKD Service

+The basic method stories the public keys under the main domain name (ie. example.com), opposed to the advanced method that stores the keys under unique domain name (openpgpkey.example.com).

 #### Setting up the File System

 Once complete the key/file must be accessible via a special URL constructed by appending `https://`, user domain, `/.well-known/openpgpkey/hu/` and a hash value.